6 Ways to Make More Money as a Nurse

 How To Make More Money As A Nurse

 Research by the American Association of Colleges of Nursing found that 79 percent of RN employers prefer to hire nurses with a bachelor’s of science in nursing (BSN) degree as entry-level employees.
 There also appear to be greater advancement opportunities for BSN-prepared nurses.

 In fact, Magnet hospitals and those pursuing Magnet status must demonstrate that the majority of their nurses have BSN degrees or are on the educational path to earn this degree.

-Some hospitals will offer nurses tuition assistance or student loan repayment, based on the nurses’ commitment to continue their employment for a certain amount of time.
+Some hospitals will offer nurses tuition assistance or student loan repayment, based on their commitment to continue their employment for a certain amount of time.

-Today’s traditional and online BSN programs are designed to meet the professional and personal needs of working adults.
+Today’s traditional and online BSN programs are designed to meet working adults' professional and personal needs.